Killing of Johnny Robinson: Aftermath

 After a week of funerals related to the bombing, co-founder of the Alabama Christian Movement for Human Rights Nelson Smith remarked that their people would be hard to restrain when they were still under active threat of bombings.

-Two grand juries refused to indict Parker, claiming that there were no reliable witness accounts.
+Two grand juries refused to indict Parker, stating that there were no reliable witness accounts.
 Not long after the shooting, he signed a newspaper advertisement advocating against integrating the police department of Birmingham.
 He resigned 10 years after the shooting.
 Parker died of lung cancer on April 9, 1977, decades before the FBI re-opened Robinson's case in 2007 in light of the Department of Justice's Cold Case Initiative.